 Finally, while the $8.49 price tag is a bit steep for what it is, the money goes to support the work of a really great organization.
 The North American Invasive Species Management Association (NAISMA) supports those battling invasive species of all types.
 They are a key sponsor of the Play, Clean, Go program that educates boaters about aquatic invasive control.
 For private landowners, Play, Clean, Go provides boot cleaning stations at public trailheads; encouraging hikers to clean their boots.
 That helps prevent the spread of garlic mustard and Japanese hedge parsley seeds.
 The NAISMA biennial conference brings together academics, practitioners, landowners and land managers to share the latest information about invasive plants and animals across the US and Canada.
 Consider joining NAISMA when you buy your buckthorn blaster.
 Tap into their deep well of conservation management experience.

-[Update 6/19/2020] NAISMA now sells five packs of Buckthorn Buster replacement tips.
+[Update 8/9/2020] NAISMA now sells five packs of Buckthorn Buster replacement tips.
 I don’t know about you, but I treat hundreds of stumps from large boxelder to tiny buckthorn sprouts during a single day. the rough surfaces and jagged edges take their toll on the foam.
-The Buckthorn Buster ships with three tips, however, I find myself replacing tips one a week when I’m working every day.
+The Buckthorn Buster ships with three tips, however, I find myself replacing tips daily when treating tiny sumps that poke holes in the foam.
 Fortunately replacement tips cost $3.99 for a five pack.